natpenguin/iosdc18-cfp-search/README.md

 ```

 **Note:**
-This script is create local volume to `./bin/volume`.
+This script creates local volume to `./bin/volume`.

 ## Lint